LILINOpenGitHub/Python-CSharp--Code-of-RTSP-MJPG-Video-with-AI-Bounding-Box-Display-for-LILIN-YOLO-Camera-/README.md

 For more information, visit [here](http://ai.meritlilin.com.tw:3380/) for Self-trained AI Yolo Camera.
 For this sample code, you can learn:
 <BR>
 ## Prerequisites
-For this sample code, please prepare the following libraries <BR>
+For this Python sample code, please prepare the following libraries <BR>
 import cv2 <BR>
 import keyboard <BR>
 import socket <BR>